juarezpaf/ionic-adventures/README.md

 ## Missing something?

-We're trying to keep up to date with all news related to Ionic Framework, please feel free to contribuiting [open an issue](https://github.com/juarezpaf/ionic-adventures/issues/new), submiting a Pull Request or seding any feedback.
+We're trying to keep up to date with all news related to Ionic Framework, please feel free to contributing [open an issue](https://github.com/juarezpaf/ionic-adventures/issues/new), submitting a Pull Request or sending any feedback.

 We're looking forward to hearing from you.
 Happy coding <3